Major Gifts Series Part 1: Defining A Major Gift

 With another year almost over, now is a great time to reflect and get back to basics.
 Here at iWave, our mission is to help nonprofits “raise more major gifts, faster.”
 But what does that really mean?
-How do you go about defining a major gift?
+How do you define a major gift?

 Major Gifts?
 Major Problem

-In a survey of 700 nonprofits in North America, nearly 60% of respondents said their organization does not have a major gift strategy, yet 54% said major gifts are “absolutely vital.”
+In a survey of 700 nonprofits in North America, nearly 60% of respondents said their organization does not have a major gift strategy, yet 54% said major gifts are “absolutely vital” to their survival.
 Part of the issue might be that nearly 68% of nonprofits do not have a full-time major gift fundraiser.
 Okay, how about a full-time prospect researcher then?

-There’s a disconnect here.
+There seems to be a disconnect.
 Nonprofits need and want major gifts, but three out of four nonprofits say the reason they don’t pursue major gifts fundraising is that they haven’t invested in the necessary resources and strategies.
 These statistics beg the question: are major gifts even worth the hassle?

 Defining a Major Gift